-The Foundation operates according to two separate but related governance structures and strives for transparency, neutrality and meritocracy in both.
+The Foundation operates under a governance structures that strives for transparency, neutrality and meritocracy.

 Policy ensuring that the Foundation's work is not deemed to be anticompetitive

 Sets out our mission, members' rights and responsibilities, board authority, policies & procedures.

 Governs day by day operations of FINOS projects and SIGs

 Policy for disclosure and resolution of conflicts of interest

 Agreement between each member and the Foundation.
 This is a review copy, click here to start the Membership enrollment process